metalcarratt/ministry/ls/Leviticus/msg21.md

 living not for God. the fruit of these two are the outward sins we commit.

 a number of particular sins mentioned in lev 5:
-- not testifying what we know
+- not testifying what we know: we must testify of the truth we know
+- not touching anything of death
+- not touching the uncleanness of man (the natural life)

+the last two points show that in our relationships with other saints we shouldnt be political, buddy-buddy, or allow anything of death to affect us.